Homemade Hot Cocoa Mix

 How to Make Hot Chocolate with Homemade Hot Chocolate Mix

-Step 1: Combine all the ingredients in a mixing bowl, and whisk until smooth.
+1. Combine all the ingredients in a mixing bowl and whisk until smooth.

-Step 2: To make hot cocoa, add two tablespoons of the mix to eight ounces of warm milk.
+2. To make hot cocoa, add two tablespoons of the mix to eight ounces of warm milk.
 Stir or use a handheld frother to blend until smooth.
-Enjoy with your favorite toppings!
+Enjoy a warm mug of hot cocoa with your favorite toppings!

 Note: This recipe CANNOT be made using water since it’s made without powdered milk or dry milk.
 Whole milk will give the hot cocoa the creamiest and most delicious taste and texture.
 However, skim, 2%, or plant-based milk can be substituted.